bortolatto/dn-log-analysis/README.md

 After that, you should see an artifact in target folder named log-analysis-1.0-SNAPSHOT.jar.

 # Testing the application
-Just call the application with the file log argument:
+Just run the application with the file log argument:
 ```
 java -jar log-analysis-1.0-SNAPSHOT.jar <filename> (without <> characters)
 ```